input-gen/ml-compiler-opt/README_input_gen.md

 The input-gen scripts generally accept the option `-mclang` to specify additional flags to `clang` and `-mllvm` for additional options to `opt`.

-Pass `-debug` to enable verbose output for debugging purposes.
+Pass `--debug` to enable verbose output for debugging purposes.

 `clang` is used for linking and compiling so depending on your environment, additional flags may need to be specified.